zongyoth/docker-osticket-5/README.md

 docker run --name osticket -d --link osticket_mysql:mysql -p 8080:80 campbellsoftwaresolutions/osticket
 ```

-Wait for the installation to complete then browse to your OSTicket staff control panel at `http://localhost:8080/scp`.
+Wait for the installation to complete then browse to your OSTicket staff control panel at `http://localhost:8080/scp/`.
 Login with default admin user & password:

 * username: **ostadmin**
 * password: **Admin1**

 Now configure as required.
 If you are intending on using this image in production, please make sure you change the
 passwords above and read the rest of this documentation!

+Note: OSTicket automatically redirects `http://localhost:8080/scp` to `http://localhost/scp/`.
+Either serve this on port 80 or don't omit the
+trailing slash after `scp/`!

 # MySQL connection